 The Department of Anesthesiology, Perioperative, and Pain Medicine offers one or two 12-month fellowships in regional anesthesiology and acute pain medicine.
+This is an ACGME-accredited fellowship.
 This clinically focused fellowship takes place in a 1,200-bed academic medical center that performs more than 2,000 regional anesthetics (single shot and continuous) and neuraxial blocks annually using both ultrasound-guided and traditional techniques.
-Fellows typically spend 60 percent of their time delivering regional anesthesia and supervising residents, 20 percent practicing as an attending, and 20 percent conducting clinical research.
-Didactics include participating in a monthly journal club, assisting in simulation, lecturing medical students and residents, and attending hands-on workshops.
+Fellows typically spend 70 percent of their time delivering regional anesthesia and supervising residents and 30 percent conducting clinical research.
+Didactics include participating in and/or leading a monthly journal club, assisting in simulation, lecturing medical students and residents, and attending hands-on workshops.

 We encourage and support you, our fellows, in becoming involved with major international, national, and regional conferences such as American Society of Anesthesiologists, the New York State Society of Anesthesiologists, and the American Society of Regional Anesthesia and Pain Medicine.